mindstorm8191/settlerswarlords/README.md

 # Settlers and Warlords

-This game is a blend of an Idle game, a factory-builder and an MMO game.
+This game is a blend of a factory-builder game and an MMO game.
 It is a conceptual expansion of a previous project of mine, DanIdle, accounting for land expansion, travel limitations, and managing neighboring civilizations (some hostile).
 Players will be encouraged to trade & negotiate with each other, instead of using all-out war for dominance.
-MMO player strength will be limited by challenges of holding large amounts of land.
+MMO player strength will be limited by the challenges of holding large amounts of land.

 ![Game Map](img/homepage_gameshot.png)